mffiedler/svt-case-doc/cases/jenkins_app.md

-# App Test on OCPl: Jenkins
+# App Test on OCP: Jenkins

 ## Deploy Jenkins on OCP